0BAB1/HOLY_CORE_COURSE/2_soc_software_edition/riscof/readme.md

 # Riscof compliance check

+> Note : you can now run compliance checks easily using the docker image, without having to worry about what's in there.
+See user guide below.

 This folder contains :

 - A specific testbench to load riscof tests programs on the holycore testbench